prysmaticlabs/documentation/docs/contribute/bugreports.md

 ## Writing quality bug reports

-A good bug report is strcutured to help the developers and contributors visualise the issue in the clearest way possible.
+A good bug report is structured to help the developers and contributors visualise the issue in the clearest way possible.
 It's important to be concise and use comprehensive language, while also providing all relevant information on-hand.
 Use short and accurate sentences without any unecessary additions, and include all existing specifications with a list of steps to reproduce the expected problem.
 A nonreproducible issue **cannot be solved**.

 If you are experiencing multiple issues, it is best to open each as a seperate ticket.
 This allows them to be closed individually as they are resolved.